-This site has adequate utilities, water/sewer systems and will not demand an extra increase in cost/time towards that.
-The subject site is located within the PUSD.
-Public services (law enforcement, fire, libraries, parks etc.) are currently provided to the area of the subject site.
-The proposal to change the subject site to General Commercial will not result in land use patterns that will disproportionately increase the cost/time of providing the public services.
+The subject site is located within the Primary Urban Service District (PUSD).
+Adequate utilities and solid waste services are available to the subject site from South Martin Regional Utilities.
+Providing these services to the site will not disproportionately increase in the cost of the services to the surrounding area.
+Public services (such as law enforcement, fire, libraries, parks etc.) are also currently provided to the immediate area of the subject site.
+The proposed change of the subject site to General Commercial will not result in land use patterns that will disproportionately increase the cost of providing public services to the surrounding area.
 Discourages the proliferation of urban sprawl.